sebhtml/biosal/README.md

 a single node can run much more actors than the number of workers it has.

-# Examples

-see examples/

-# Tests

-see tests/

 # Authors

 see 'git log'